mayouni/stzlib/libraries/stzlib/doc/narrations/stz-readability-writability-narration.md

 - **Natural Thinking:** The flow reflects how we plan and describe solutions in real life.

-This elegant synergy of structure and foresight exemplifies how **Function Future Form (Futura)** transforms Softanza into a powerful tool for natural programming.
+This elegant synergy of structure and foresight exemplifies how **Function Future Form** transforms Softanza into a powerful tool for natural programming.
 Welcome to a future where your code thinks like you do.

 ## Function Random Form: Gamification for Free